 Although they have many predators, prairie dogs have a better life expectancy than most other rodents.
 Badgers, hawks, coyotes, and rattlesnakes all feed on prairie dogs, while the black-footed ferret essentially lives on them.

 As they have an efficient warning system, a young prairie dog’s chance of survival through the first year is excellent.
-While they do not post lookouts as meerkats do, there are enough of them for someone to always be alert.
-As there are so many living in these colonies, it is a case of many eyes being better than one, so they don’t need to be on the lookout specifically.
+While they do not post lookouts as meerkats do, there are enough of them for someone always to be alert.
+As there are so many living in these colonies, many eyes are better than one, so they don’t need to be on the lookout specifically.
 A jump-yip can be enough to alert others, and barks continue until the danger has passed.